telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 In addition, the default rules are also adding a localhost address (**IP Address** set as `127.0.0.0` and **Subnet Mask** set as `8`) that demonstrates how to set localhost capturing on port 3000.

+## Troubleshooting the macOS Network Extension

+Consider the following tips to troubleshoot the Fiddler's network extension on macOS:

+- Ensure that the currently logged use on macOS has administraive privileges that allows him to install and enable network exteions.

+If you experience any troubles installing and enabling the Fiddler's network extension for macOS, please reach out to us through [the Telerik Support Center](https://www.telerik.com/account/support-center).

 ## Removing the macOS Network Extension